graphsense/graphsense.github.io/documentation.md

 **Q: How can I get access to the GraphSense demo?**

+[Iknaio Cryptoasset Analytics GmbH](https://ikna.io) is a company run by the core developers of GraphSense.
+It provides GraphSense-as-a-Service and you can get free access.
 Just drop an email to [contact@ikna.io](mailto:contact@ikna.io) and briefly explain **who** you are and **why** you want access to our demo.
-You will receive access credentials, and we will also sign you up for our public GraphSense users mailing list.
+You will receive access an API key and will also be signed up for further information.

 <h4>Operation</h4>

 **Q: How often is the data updated?**

-That depends on how often you parse and ingest relevant raw data (blockchains, exchange rates, etc.) and subsequently run the transformation procedure.
-The [GraphSense Lib](https://github.com/graphsense/graphsense-lib) repository allows to do contentious updates without running the full transformation (see delta-updates).
-We currently trigger this manually for demo purposes, but it could be automated using a cron job.
+GraphSense itself is just a piece of software; or actually several pieces.
+[Iknaio](https://ikna.io) provides a hosted version and updates the data near real-time.

 **Q: Does GraphSense support real-time updates?**